Frequently Asked Questions

 How do I get a Bus Pass for my student?

 Load counts on buses can not be assessed until all eligible riders have had the opportunity to ride their bus.
-Due to programs, such as elementary band, starting in October it is necessary to wait to evaluate available seats.
-Student enrollment has also increased which puts school buses at or close to capacity.
+Student enrollment has increased which puts school buses at or close to capacity.
 Therefore, Bus Passes will not be approved for the first month and a half of school until we are able to properly assess available seats.
-After mid-October please contact your school to inquire about available daily bus passes.
+Beginning in November please contact your school to inquire about available daily bus passes.
 If your school indicates there is room for your student supply the school office with a parent-signed note.

 It must include the following information: